cwervo/cwervo.com/src/writing/making-bsqr.md

 voice in my head!
 In the rest of this post I'll go over what this little utility is & the thought process that went into creating it.

-# First, `bsqr`:
+## First, `bsqr`:

 It's a little script that combines [BrowserSync](https://browsersync.io/) with [`qrcode-terminal`](https://github.com/gtanner/qrcode-terminal) — I'm definitely [standing on the shoulders of giants](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants) here, not reinventing the wheel.
-Still, I think it's a nifty utility because it solves one nagging issue I have with BrowserSync: the external URL should be a QR code!
+Still, I think it's a nifty utility because it solves one nagging issue I have with BrowserSync: the external URL should be represented a QR code!
-I almost always want to use the external URL on my phone and while [Universal Clipboard](https://support.apple.com/en-us/HT209460) is nice when I'm working on my personal machines that won't cut it on my work machine!
+I almost always want to use the external URL on my phone as well.
+[Universal Clipboard](https://support.apple.com/en-us/HT209460) is nice when I'm working on my personal machines but that won't cut it on my work machine where I'm not signed into iCloud.

-So, with that though in mind, I decided to make a utility that would:
+So, with that thought in mind, I decided to make a utility that would:

 1. Get the same external URL BrowserSync is using
 2. Display the URL as a QR code